MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L02_Version_Controlling_with_Git_in_Azure_Repos.md

 In this task, you will use the Azure DevOps portal to test the policy and create your first Pull Request.

-1. In the vertical navigational pane of the of the Azure DevOps portal, in the **Repos>Files**, make sure the **main** branch is selected (drowpdown above shown content).
+1. In the vertical navigational pane of the of the Azure DevOps portal, in the **Repos>Files**, make sure the **main** branch is selected (dropdown above shown content).
-1. To make sure policies are working, try making a change and commiting it on the **main** branch, navigate to the **/eShopOnWeb/src/Web/Program.cs** file and select it.
+1. To make sure policies are working, try making a change and committing it on the **main** branch, navigate to the **/eShopOnWeb/src/Web/Program.cs** file and select it.
 This will automatically display its content in the details pane.
 1. On the first line add the following comment:

     ```csharp